michoel-lab/FindrCausalNetworkInferenceOnYeast/README.md

 The scripts to run the analysis with Findr and to obtain binary causal networks for FDR thresholds given in [1].
-The scripts should be run in the order they are numbered, the shell script "run_all.sh"  can run them all, however this may take a while.
-Therefore we recommend to run them in order:
+The scripts should be run in the order they are numbered, the shell script "run_all.sh"  can run them all, however *this may take a while*. *Therefore we recommend to run them in order*:
    - 1_select_strongest_cis_eqtls.py
    - 2_prepare_genotype_data.py
    - 3_reorder_expression_data.py